rundeck/docs/docs/api/rundeck-api.md

 * API versions below `{{{ apiDepVersion }}}` are *deprecated*.
 Clients using earlier versions should upgrade to use `{{{ apiDepVersion }}}` as the minimum version before release `{{{ apiDepRelease }}}` to avoid errors.

 **Version 36**
-* New Endpoints:
+* Updated Response:
-    - [`GET /api/V/system/executions/status?passiveAs503=true`](#get-current-execution-mode) - Will return a 503 error if Rundeck is in Passive mode
+    - [`GET /api/V/system/executions/status?passiveAs503=true`](#get-current-execution-mode) - The default response is now 200.
+However, if the flag "passiveAs503=true" is included, it will return a 503 error if Rundeck is in Passive mode.

 **Version 35**:
 * Updated Response: